Find a Law Firm

 Find an Approved Solicitor on the Monmouthshire Building Society Conveyancing Panel

-Common questions asked concerning the Monmouthshire Building Society Solicitor Panel
+Monmouthshire Building Society Solicitor Panel Example Support Desk Enquires

-My grandfather passed away 10 months ago and as sole heir and executor was left the house.
-The house had a relatively small loan left on it of around £4500.
-I want to transfer the title deeds into my name whilst I re-mortgage to Monmouthshire Building Society , pay off the mortgage etc. Is this possible?
+My aunt passed away six months ago and as sole heir and executor was left the property.
+The house had a relatively small loan remaining of approximately £4500.
+I want to transfer the title deeds into my name whilst I re-mortgage to Monmouthshire Building Society , pay off the mortgage etc. Is this allowed?

 If you intend to re-mortgage then Monmouthshire Building Society will insist on your using a conveyancer on the Monmouthshire Building Society conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Monmouthshire Building Society conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Monmouthshire Building Society mortgage is registered as a charge at the Land Registry.

 It is not clear whether my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date .
-I have called into my local branch Monmouthshire Building Society on numerous occasions and told it wasn't a problem and they would lend.
+I have telephoned Monmouthshire Building Society on numerous occasions and told it wasn't a problem and they would lend.
 My solicitor - who is on the Monmouthshire Building Society conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
 Who do I believe?